carolineeeeeee/automating_requirements/docs/_sources/human-experiment.rst.txt

 Each batch is shown 5 times to different participants using the platform Amazon Mechanical Turk.
 As a result, for image classification, we collected 40000 human performance results.

-Find here the implementations which enabled us to measure human performance on the platform Amazon Mechanical Turk.
+`Find here <_static/full-recog-fix.html>`_ the implementations which enabled us to measure human performance on the platform Amazon Mechanical Turk.

-`full-recog-fix <_static/full-recog-fix.html>`_
+TODO: Our code is written based on ...